 Environment

-One of the biggest factors in the health of your trees is the environment where they grow.
+One of the most significant factors in the health of your trees is the environment where they grow.
 If they don’t get enough light, it can lead to yellowing leaves and slow growth.
 Unseasonal weather can also impact the health of your trees.
 If it gets hot early in the season or there’s a lot of rain or not enough rain, those things can shock your trees and cause them to drop leaves as they try to conserve energy.